adrieljss/adrieljss/README.md

 ---
 ### About Me
 I'm a passionate Developer from Indonesia.
 I have been coding since I was 12.
 Formerly [1mmunity](https://github.com/1mmunity).
 - 📖 Age 17.
-Currently studying in National University of Singapore (NUS).
+Currently studying in National University of Singapore (NUS)
 - ☎️ Contact me in Discord `1mmunity`
 - 🥇 Indonesian National Olympiad in Informatics (NOI) 2nd Bronze Winner 2024, Finalist 2023
 - 🤝 Open to any collaborations